 Tax compliance risk management process for customers managed by Large Business: considering a certificate

-Beyond checking that the certificate a Senior Accounting Officer (SAO) provides contains the necessary information, the Customer Relationship Manager (CRM) will not check a certificate for accuracy on receipt but may use it later as part of the risk assessment process.
+Beyond checking that the certificate a Senior Accounting Officer (SAO) provides contains the necessary information, the Customer Compliance Manager (CCM) will not check a certificate for accuracy on receipt but may use it later as part of the risk assessment process.

 - there has been a failure or inaccuracy and